couchbaselabs/ToDoLite-iOS/tutorial.md

 - create a `query` variable of type `CBLQuery` using the List class method you wrote above
 - run the query and create a `results` variable of type `CBLQueryEnumerator`

+The CBLQueryEnumerator is an enumerator of CBLQueryRow objects.
 Iterate on the result and log the title of every List document.

-If you saved List documents in Step 1, you should now see the titles in the Console:
+Use the fast enumeration shortcut to print quickly the title for each CBLQueryRow.

 ![][image-6]

-The solution is on the `workshop/query_views` branch.
+If you saved List documents in Step 2, you should now see the titles in the Console:

+![][image-7]

 At this point, we could pass the result enumerator to a Table View Data Source to display the lists on screen.
 However, we will jump slightly ahead of ourselves and use a Live Query to have Reactive UI capabilities.